-Over the years I’ve received several letting agents contact me to get references for either current or previous tenants of mine.
+Over the years, I’ve received several requests from letting agents asking for references for current or previous tenants.
 You know, just so they can make sure they’re not creating tenancies for blood-sucking parasites.
 It’s a pretty normal process, and I’m sure many landlords have been contacted by agents for the same reason.

-I’ve noticed a lot of diverse methods of referencing, ranging from average to excellent, but none of which have been as lousy as what I witnessed yesterday…
+I’ve come across a wide range of referencing methods over the years, from average to excellent, but none have been as lousy as what I witnessed yesterday…

-I received a phone call yesterday afternoon from a Letting agent that wanted references for a supposed tenant of mine.
+I received a phone call from a letting agent requesting references for an alleged former tenant of mine.

-The phone call had woken me up from my afternoon nap; like a deer caught in the headlights, I was dazed, confused and cranky.
-It didn’t help that the guy on the other end had a thick Scottish bellow.
-Deciphering heavy Scottish accents is tricky at the best of times.
+The phone call had interrupted my afternoon nap; like a deer caught in the headlights, I was dazed, confused, and cranky.
+It didn’t help that the guy on the other end had a thick Scottish accent, which was incredibly difficult for me to decipher.

 The Conversation